 8. Lamma Island – If you want to see a different Hong Kong, visit Lamma Island.
 It hosts several outdoor activities such as swimming and hiking.
 And if you love to taste fresh Hong Kong seafood in a great dining ambiance, Lamma Island is still the preferred place to go.

 9. Ten Thousand Buddhas Monastery (Sha Tin) – Located at New Territories, the Ten Thousand Buddhas Monastery features Buddha in different poses and colors.

 Hong Kong Space Museum

-10. Hong Kong Space Museum – See what’s in store for you in the future at Hong Kong Space Museum.
-The complex offers hundreds of displays ranging from telecommunications, robotics, energy, computers, and physics with hands on experience that will keep you interested.
+10. Hong Kong Space Museum – See what’s in store for you in the future at the Hong Kong Space Museum.
+The complex offers hundreds of displays ranging from telecommunications, robotics, energy, computers, and physics with hands-on experience that will keep you interested.

 Wet Market Hong Kong

-Hong Kong also has a great natural landscape that can be seen by riding a train that goes all the way up to the higher part of Hong Kong Island .
-With so many things to do and sights to be seen, Hong Kong is truly a must-visit destination for any traveller.
-If you are looking for a hotel in Hong Kong, use the map widget below.
+Hong Kong also has a great natural landscape that can be seen by riding a train that goes all the way up to the higher part of Hong Kong Island.
+With so many things to do and sights to be seen, Hong Kong is truly a must-visit destination for any traveler.